Jeff Bagwell: Rookie of the Year Award and early career (1991–1993)

 The Astros invited Bagwell to major league camp in spring training of 1991.
-Bagwell, expecting for the club to assign him to their AAA affiliate Tucson, enthused them with his play.
+Bagwell, expecting for the club to assign him to their Triple-A affiliate in Tucson, enthused them with his play.
 Because they, too, already had an established major leaguer at third base in Ken Caminiti, they approached Bagwell about shifting to first base, which he accepted.
 Having not previously played the position as a regular, Bagwell received a crash course, playing minor league games in the morning and Astros games in the afternoon until Opening Day.
 Observed The Sporting News: "Rookie Jeff Bagwell never played first base before this spring, but the position is his to lose.
 It's up to his bat."
 Thus, Bagwell made the major league club without an assignment to AAA, making the uncommon jump from AA to the major leagues, and made his major league debut on Opening Day.
 On May 6, he hit the ninth-ever upper-deck home run at Three Rivers Stadium off Bob Kipper in a seventh-inning pinch hit appearance, estimated at 456 ft.
 Bagwell hit .350 in September.
 He finished the year hitting .294 with 15 home runs and 82 RBI while leading the Astros in several offensive categories.
 He was named the 1991 National League (NL) Rookie of the Year, the first Astros player to win the award, Baseball Americas Rookie of the Year, The Sporting News Rookie of the Year and postseason All-Star and on the Topps' Rookie All-Star Team.

 Bagwell's power hike piqued the curiosity of many baseball observers.
 In two minor league seasons from 1989 to 1990, he had managed six home runs in 932 at bats–a ratio of 155 at bats per home run (AB/HR).
 With 15 home runs in his first year in Houston, that average shrunk to 36.9.
 He also exhibited extraordinary plate discipline for a rookie: while ranking tenth in the league in walks with 75, his OBP placed fifth at .387.
 Of the power surge, commented Bagwell to hitting coach Rudy Jaramillo, "That's awesome", to which he reacted, "Awesome?
 We can get more out of you than that."
 By altering an approach to contact the pitch with topspin as he did when he arriving to Houston, Jaramillo taught Bagwell to hit with backspin, resulting in a soaring trajectory rather than nose diving.
 He also habituated Bagwell to manipulate the count, waiting for a pitch to drive instead of indiscriminately swinging at any pitch that appeared to be a strike.
-Accounted Bagwell of the newfound advantage, "I didn’t hit many home runs in the minor leagues, but when I hit one, when I got backspin on it, it went a long way."
+Accounted Bagwell of the newfound advantage, "I didn't hit many home runs in the minor leagues, but when I hit one, when I got backspin on it, it went a long way."